 - Disney spent more than $1 billion on the infrastructure and experience associated with their MagicBands.
 As explained in Wired, “For Disney, the MagicBands, the thousands of sensors they talk with, and the 100 systems linked together to create MyMagicPlus turn the park into a giant computer—streaming real-time data about where guests are, what they’re doing, and what they want.
 It’s designed to anticipate your desires.”

-In all of these cases, one thing is true: understanding the actual, realized, authentic individual engaging with the brand is fundamental to a successful business relationship with them.
-With first-party data, brands can answer questions that lead to sustainable growth:
+In all of these cases, one thing is true: an understanding the actual, realized, authentic individual that is engaging with the brand is fundamental to a successful business relationship with them.
+With first-party data, brands can understand questions that lead to sustainable growth:

 - What kind of products would this person want to buy more of, more often?